nickpetrov/nix-rn/README.md

 1. `cd android`
 2. `gradlew assembleDebug` or `gradlew assembleRelease`
-3. create source-maps for sentry when upload new version to store `yarn run post-build`
+3. create source-maps(android) for sentry when upload new version to store `yarn run post-build`

 ### create bundle for TF (ios)